soxtoby/SlackNet/readme.md

 # SlackNet
 An easy-to-use and comprehensive API for writing Slack apps in .NET.

 This project builds on the [Slack API](https://api.slack.com/).
-You should through Slack's documentation to get an understanding of how Slack apps work and what you can do with them before using SlackNet.
+You should [read through Slack's documentation](https://api.slack.com/start) to get an understanding of how Slack apps work and what you can do with them before using SlackNet.

 - [Getting Started](#getting-started)
   - [SlackNet](#slacknet)